Anivice/80386-ASM/documentation/3_qemu.md

 ## Cylinder 0, Head 0, Sector 1

-After the initialization process in ROM-BIOS, the code in ROM-BIOS will attempt to jump to an area specified in the BIOS settings (boot device).
-When the BIOS is configured to boot from a hard disk drive, the first 512 bytes of the hard disk—specifically from Head 0, Cylinder 0, Sector 1, known as the *boot sector*—are loaded into memory at the address `0x0000:0x7c00`.
-This address is chosen based on historical conventions and design decisions from the early days of computing.
+After the initialization process in ROM-BIOS, the code in ROM-BIOS will attempt to jump to an area specified in the BIOS settings (the setting is usually called boot device).
+When the BIOS is configured to boot from a hard disk drive, the first 512 bytes of the hard disk - specifically from Head 0, Cylinder 0, Sector 1, known as the *boot sector* - are loaded into memory at the address `0x0000:0x7c00`.
+This address is chosen because the designer at that time went through some emotional trauma that is unthinkable, unimaginable and impossible to understand for a regular human being (so was the decision) that he/she chose to traumatize the entire industry for that.

 ## Logical Block Address, LBA

-CHS (Cylinder, Head, Sector) mode, although already considered a legacy system by the 1990s, proved challenging to operate due to its complexity.
+CHS (Cylinder, Head, Sector) mode was challenging to operate (yeah, I wonder why) and was already considered a legacy system by the 1990s.
-To address these issues, the **Logical Block Addressing** (LBA) system was developed.
+**Logical Block Addressing** (LBA) system was developed to specifically heal the mental disorders caused this crazy operation mode.
 LBA simplifies addressing by linearizing the disk's geometry into a single addressable space.
-LBA is a linear addressing scheme, which means it maps disk data in a continuous range of logical block addresses, making hardware details like cylinder, head, and sector invisible to the user or operating system.
+The linear addressing scheme by nature means it maps disk data in a continuous range of logical block addresses, making hardware details like cylinder, head, and sector invisible to the user or operating system.
-This simplifies storage management and is especially useful as disk storage technology evolves and becomes more complex.
+This simplifies storage management and is especially useful as disk optimization using CHS mode became obsolete.

-> **Note:** LBA (Logical Block Addressing) assigns a linear block address,
+> **Note:** LBA (Logical Block Addressing) assigns linear block addresses and maps the disk in continuous logical blocks,
 > where the size of each block is predefined, typically set to 512 bytes.

 The calculation for LBA is as follows: